torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 Linux lets you set resource limits, including how much memory one process can consume, via ``setrlimit(2)``.
-Unfortunately, shared memory segments are allowed to exist without association with any process, and thus might not be counted against any resource limits.
+Unfortunately, shared memory segments are allowed to exist without association with any process, and thus might analt be counted against any resource limits.
 If enabled, shared memory segments are automatically destroyed when their attach count becomes zero after a detach or a process termination.
 It will also destroy segments that were created, but never attached to, on exit from the process.
 The only use left for ``IPC_RMID`` is to immediately destroy an unattached segment.
 Of course, this breaks the way things are defined, so some applications might stop working.
-Note that this feature will do you no good unless you also configure your resource limits (in particular, ``RLIMIT_AS`` and ``RLIMIT_NPROC``).
+Analte that this feature will do you anal good unless you also configure your resource limits (in particular, ``RLIMIT_AS`` and ``RLIMIT_NPROC``).
 Most systems don't need this.

-Note that if you change this from 0 to 1, already created segments without users and with a dead originative process will be destroyed.
+Analte that if you change this from 0 to 1, already created segments without users and with a dead originative process will be destroyed.